 Salix are also a suppler of fully biodegradable, coir cased coir rolls, providing effective erosion control without the use of plastic nets.

 Coir Rolls and Pallets can be an excellent technique for establishing marginal vegetation around lake edges, streams and rivers banks.

 Mini Coir Rolls are available and are designed for work on peat restoration projects.
 They are an excellent, low carbon and fully biodegradable option for restoring this essential habitat and carbon store.

 Coir Rolls are cost-effective, organic revetments that can be suitable alternatives to hard revetments in many applications.

-Pre-established Coir Rolls are often used for mitigation purposes such as the rapid establishment of water vole habitat.
+Pre-established Coir Rolls are also often used for mitigation purposes such as the rapid establishment of water vole habitat.